anjalisarawgi/mlops_sign_mnist/README.md

 > *Whenever we commit code and push to github, it auto triggers ... and ... .
 From there the diagram shows ...*
 >
 > Answer:
 > First we setup our project locally.
-We use tools such as Weights & Biases (W&B) for experiment tracking and Hydra for configuration management.
+We use tools such as cookiecutter, Pytorch, Conda, Git and DVC
 > The overall steps:
 > Local Machine:
-> - Experiment Configuration and Submission: Experiments are configured using Hydra and tracked using W&B. This local setup allows for hyperparameter sweeps and detailed experiment tracking.
+> - Experiment Configuration and Submission: Experiments are configured using Hydra and tracked using W&B. This local setup allows us to use hyperparameters from config files.
-> GitHub (Version Control):
+> - GitHub (Version Control):
 > - Source Code Management: We commit and push our changes to a shared GitHub repository.
-This repository acts as the central source of truth for the project's codebase.
+> - We run our project locally using Docker.
-> AI Platform:
+> Google Cloud:
-> - Model Training: The best-performing models are submitted to Google AI Platform for further training.
-This managed service provides scalable resources for intensive training tasks.
+> - Model Training: The data and model weights are pushed to Cloud for further training.
+We also use Compute Engine to train our model on cloud.
 > GitHub Actions (CI/CD):
-> - Continuous Integration and Testing: Upon code submission, GitHub Actions is triggered to run automated tests, including unit tests, linting (flake8), type checking (mypy), and code coverage analysis (Codecov).
-This ensures code quality and functionality before deployment.
+> - Continuous Integration and Testing: Upon code submission, GitHub Actions is triggered to run automated tests, including unit tests, linting (ruff).
 > Google Cloud Platform (GCP):
 > - Docker Image Build: Changes pushed to GitHub trigger a build in GCP, creating a new Docker image with the latest code.
 This image is stored in Google Container Registry.
-> Docker:
-> - Deployment and Scaling: Docker is used to deploy the application consistently across different environments.
-Users can pull the latest Docker image from the container registry to run the application.
+> - Deployment: We create a docker image and push it to CLoud for our Fast API application.
+We then run the deployment on cloud.
 > User Interaction:
 > - Code and Image Access: Users can clone the source code from GitHub and pull the newest Docker image to ensure they are working with the latest version of the application.
+Additionally they can also use our API  to make predictions.

 --- question 25 fill here ---